The Facts on 5G Speeds

-Lastly, signal boosters are typically orders of magnitude less expensive than base transceiver stations (BTS) or gNb.
+Lastly, signal repeaters are typically orders of magnitude less expensive than base transceiver stations (BTS) or gNb.
 A CAPEX savings enables network providers to do more with the capital in order to build out better and faster.

-Of course, as more and more devices connect to these networks, boosters will continue to help alleviate overstressed networks.
+Of course, as more and more devices connect to these networks, repeaters will continue to help alleviate overstressed networks.
 In high-traffic areas, there simply won’t be enough bandwidth to adequately accommodate the myriad of connected devices.
 Depending on the business and industry, this could mean anything from lost income to life-or-death risks, especially in cases where 5G connects automated devices, industrial machinery or healthcare equipment.

 One specific use case is in areas where higher-speed mmWave bands are available but offer inadequate coverage due to structural impediments.
-Signal boosters will play a crucial role in capturing these bands and rebroadcasting them so businesses can take advantage of higher network throughput.
+Signal repeaters will play a crucial role in capturing these bands and rebroadcasting them so businesses can take advantage of higher network throughput.

-Urban landscapes are a prime use case for the mmWave signal booster (see illustration below).
+Urban landscapes are a prime use case for the mmWave signal repeater (see illustration below).
 One common approach is to use multiple gNb in a line down the main thoroughfare to provide a coverage baseline, and then use repeaters to point the coverage down side-streets.
 This approach yields a substantial savings in both CAPEX and OPEX without having to overdensify the area with additional signal sources.